WesleyPasfield/paper-newsletter/README.md

 - Rate limiting
 - CORS configuration

+## Testing

+The `EmailTestMode` and `EmailTestAddress` parameters in the SamConfig enable testing.
+If the email test mode is sent to true, all emails will go to the email in the `EmailTestAddress` parameter.
+This enables making changes to the service without emailing the full subscriber base.

 I definitely made some updates manually in the console, and had some resources already in my account so everything might not be perfectly smooth, particilarly with DNS/SES